isabella232/atmel-temperature-demo/README.md

   channel: channel,
   callback: function(m) {
     console.log(m.columns[0]);
-    // and plot graph using the data!
+    // do something
   }
 });
 ```

-However, in this demo, subscribe API is not used because now we have **EON** library that lets you subscribe *and* generate a graph all together.
+*However*, in this demo, you are not using the subscribe API, but instead, using **EON** Chart framework that lets you subscribe *and* generate a graph all together.

 ### Data Visualization with EON